Barbara A. Adams

-Betty Lou McCauley was a special member of SUNY Ulster's campus community who worked at the Children's Center.
+Betty Lou McCauley was a member of SUNY Ulster's campus community who worked at the Children's Center.
 When Mrs. McCauley passed away, friends and family established a memorial scholarship in her name.
 Ulster County residents who demonstrate financial need and are majoring in some aspect of childcare or early education are eligible for the Betty Lou McCauley Memorial Scholarship.

 James P. Mertes Memorial Scholarship

-This scholarship has been supported by friends and family of Mr. Mertes who holds an annual Golf Tournament in his name to raise funds for these awards.
+This scholarship has been supported by friends and family of Mr. Mertes who hold an annual Golf Tournament in his name to raise funds for these awards.
 Ulster County residents who are returning to SUNY Ulster as full-time student-athletes are eligible for this award.

 Mid-Hudson Financial Security Officers Association Scholarship